LeetLLM

 Test outcomes, not conversational polish

 A support-agent release test shouldn't ask only whether answers sound fluent.
 It should include cases where the safe outcome is a question, an abstention, or a handoff.
-The fixture set below uses a small order registry while changing the facts that determine authority.
-It also retries one approved write to prove that the queue deduplicates the idempotency key.
+The fixture set below uses a small invoice registry while changing the facts that determine authority.
+It retries one approved write to prove that the queue deduplicates the idempotency key, then opens a separate ticket for the same invoice to prove that domain uniqueness blocks a second queue entry.

 08-scenario-tests.py